9dots/9dots.io-pages/OtGU8Dj.md

 type: lesson
 title: List App
 org: 9dots
+objective:
-objective: "SWBAT define specific components and program a functioning list app using #AppInventor"
+  - "Define specific components and program a functioning list app using #AppInventor"
-blurb: "Learn the specific functions of each component and build a basic list application using #AppInventor"
+blurb: Students gain a deeper understanding of the AppInventor components and functionality as they create a basic list app.
 id: "9dots-OtGU8Dj"
 attachments:
   - path: "http://uploads.9dots.io/OtM2nGi.gdoc"